Breast Augmentation at Tampa Bay Plastic Surgery

 There are many different breast surgery techniques, but the general steps of breast augmentation at Tampa Bay Plastic Surgery are as follows:

 The patient attends a no-obligation, pre-surgical consultation.
-During this appointment, the surgeon will discuss the procedure in greater detail, answer any questions you may have, ask you about your medical history and expectations, and obtain a complete history and perform a full medical examination for thorough planning purposes.
+During this appointment, your Tampa Plastic Surgeon will discuss the procedure in greater detail, answer any questions you may have, ask you about your medical history and expectations, and obtain a complete history and perform a full medical examination for thorough planning purposes.

-The day of your surgery, you will arrive at the surgical suite with a chaperone and receive anesthesia.
+The day of your Breast Augmentation surgery, you will arrive at the surgical suite with a chaperone and receive anesthesia.
 A certified anesthesiologist administers anesthesia through IV.

 The surgeon makes an incision.
 Options may include the periareolar incision around the areola, the inframammary incision on the underside of the breast, or the transaxillary incision through the armpit.